Linux Fund Team

 Ilan Rabinovitch – Director since 2009

-Ilan Rabinovitch lives in Santa Monica, California and has been a user and evangelist of open source for over 10 years.
+Ilan Rabinovitch lives in Santa Clara, California and has been a user and evangelist of open source for over 15 years.
 He is a co-founder and current Conference Chair of the Southern California Linux Expo (SCaLE), a nonprofit and community run event which provides educational opportunities around open source.
-In addition to his involvement with the open-source community, he is a co-founder and a developer at Geek-PAC.org an organization which lobbies for information rights reform.
-Ilan is currently employed by Edmunds.com as Linux and J2EE systems administrator.
+Ilan is currently employed by Datadog, where he leads the community and evangelism teams.

 Randal L. Schwartz – Director since 2009